 Description

-This creamy veggie-packed pasta (vegan) is ready in under 40 minutes.
-The perfect dish for those nights when you want something hearty but don’t want to spend hours in the kitchen.
+This creamy, veggie-packed pasta (vegan) is ready in under 40 minutes.
+It's the perfect hidden veggie pasta sauce for those nights when you want something hearty but don’t want to spend hours in the kitchen.
 Packed with fresh veggies, a luscious creamy sauce, and a dash of cheesy goodness, this dish is so easy and versatile that you can make it your own with whatever veggies and cheese you have on hand.

 Ingredients